Dear Mr. Electrician: How do I add an electrical outlet from the existing wall switch wiring?

 I used a wide taping knife to smooth the excess joint compound.
 It needs to dry overnight before a second coat of joint compound can be applied.

 The client was planning to have the room painted sometime soon and the painter will put a finish coat on the hole.
-In the meantime, furniture hid the access hole.
+In the meantime, furniture hid the rough-patched access hole.

 Click to see my light switch wiring diagrams.

-To help keep this website FREE, please use this Amazon link for your purchases.
-As an Amazon Associate, I earn from qualifying purchases.
+To help keep this website FREE, please use this Amazon link for all of your purchases.

 Click for a FREE copy of my book “Almost Everything You Need To Know To Repair a Bathroom Exhaust Fan In Your Home.”

-Get your required “Emergency Disconnect, Service Disconnect” labels and stickers to satisfy the 2023 National Electrical Code requirements in article 230.85(E)(1) by going to my shop here.
+Get your required “Emergency Disconnect, Service Disconnect” labels and stickers to satisfy the 2023 National Electrical Code requirements in article 230.85(E)(1) by going to my Zazzle shop here.